Battle of Arbalo

 During its return march to the Rhine the army was lured into an ambush at a place called Arbalo.
 It was attacked in a narrow pass by Cherusci.

 Using the element of surprise and their advantageous position, the Germans were winning until they decided to retreat for some time, allowing the Romans to break through the force defending one of the exits and escape.
 After the battle, Drusus would build a fortified fort where the battle take place.
-However, only 2 years after the battle of Arbalo, Drusus would pass away after falling off a horse.
+However, only 2 years after the battle of Arbalo, Drusus would die after falling off a horse.

-Arbalo is thought to be near modern-day Hameln or Hildesheim.
+It has been proposed that Arbalo was near modern-day Hameln or Hildesheim.
 At the end of the campaign, The Roman was able to secure their lands to the north.